EscherMoore/DitchTheBell/README.md

 * A feed profile system built to separate notification behaviors for each of your different types of feeds (e.g., news, blogs, podcasts, videos, etc).

+* Define patterns in your profiles to filter feeds so you're only notified for the entries that are relevant to you.

 * Configuration options to fine-tune feed fetching behavior such as the search window, search interval, etc.

 <br />